iq-motion-control/iq-module-communication-doc/docs/manual/manual_dronecan.rst

 Refer to the `uavcan.protocol.GetNodeInfo section of Standard Data Types <https://dronecan.github.io/Specification/7._List_of_standard_data_types/#getnodeinfo>`_ in the specification for more details

+.. _dronecan_getset:

 uavcan.protocol.param.GetSet (Data Type ID = 11)
 ##################################################
 Used to get or set the value of a configuration parameter using either the index or the name of the parameter.
 The configuration parameters currently available on standard
 Vertiq modules are listed in the :ref:`dronecan_configuration_parameters` section below.
-The request message should contain the index of the parameter or the name of the parameter depending on how you are accessing it, and it should contain a value to set the parameter to if you are setting it. **Parameter indices are not guaranteed to remain consistent across firmware versions.
-Indices should only be used for parameter discovery, when accessing the parameter directly it is recommended to always use the name**
+The request message should contain the index or name of the parameter
+(depending on how you are accessing it), and if performing a set operation, should contain the value to set to the parameter. **Parameter indices are not guaranteed to remain consistent across firmware versions.
+Indices should only be used for parameter discovery, when accessing the parameter directly it is recommended to always use the name.**

-The response message will contain the value of the parameter, information about its default, minimum, and maximum values, and the name of the parameter.
+The response message will contain the value of the parameter, information about its default, minimum, and maximum values (if applicable), and the name of the parameter.

-Refer to the `uavcan.protocol.param.GetSet section of Standard Data Types <https://dronecan.github.io/Specification/7._List_of_standard_data_types/#getset>`_ in the specification for more details
+Refer to the `uavcan.protocol.param.GetSet section of Standard Data Types <https://dronecan.github.io/Specification/7._List_of_standard_data_types/#getset>`_ in the specification for more details.

 uavcan.protocol.RestartNode (Data Type ID = 5)
 ###############################################
-This request has one field, its “magic number”.
+This request has one field, its “magic number.”
 This field is an unsigned 40 bit integer.
 The magic number is used to identify that this is an intentional restart request, and we have also extended it to allow for two different types of reboots.
-One magic number performs a normal reboot that simply restarts into the normal application firmware, and the other reboots the device into the ST bootloader, which allows it to be programmed with new firmware.
-The reboot-into-bootloader can be useful for firmware updates.
+One magic number performs a normal reboot that simply restarts into the normal application firmware, and the other reboots the device into the `ST bootloader <https://www.st.com/resource/en/application_note/cd00167594-stm32-microcontroller-system-memory-boot-mode-stmicroelectronics.pdf>`_, which allows it to be programmed with new firmware.
 The numbers for each are:

 * Normal Reboot Magic Number = 0xACCE551B1E
 * Reboot to Bootloader Magic Number = 0xBEEFCAFE